oddbird/oddsite/content/2014/06/14/sqlalchemy-postgres-autocommit.rst

 code for native-autocommit mode in all its many supported databases.

-But I'm using Postgres, I know how its native autocommit mode works, and that's the behavior I want to use with SQLAlchemy.
+But I'm using Postgres, I know how its native autocommit mode works, and that's the behavior I want with SQLAlchemy.
 Can I make that work?

 SQLAlchemy's autocommit mode -- not what you think
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At this point we'll likely find `autocommit mode`_ in SQLAlchemy's
+I soon found `autocommit mode`_ in SQLAlchemy's documentation, and thought I
-documentation, and we might think we have our answer -- but we'd be
-wrong.
-SQLAlchemy's autocommit mode is roughly parallel to the "autocommit" in
+had my answer -- but no such luck.
+SQLAlchemy's autocommit mode is roughly
-Django pre-1.6 (albeit smarter): it emulates autocommit over top of
+parallel to the "autocommit" in Django pre-1.6 (albeit smarter): it emulates
-non-autocommit database adapters by automatically committing the implicit
+autocommit over top of non-autocommit database adapters by automatically
-transaction after you send queries that change the database.
-It doesn't put the
+committing the implicit transaction after you send queries that change the
-database connections into true autocommit mode, so it doesn't avoid the
+database.
+It doesn't put the database connections into true autocommit mode.
-problems with implicit transactions.

 Turning on real autocommit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Happily, setting all of SQLAlchemy's psycopg2 connections to ``autocommit = True`` became quite easy in SQLAlchemy 0.8.2: SQLAlchemy's psycopg2 "dialect" now exposes an ``AUTOCOMMIT`` transaction isolation level, and selecting it sets ``autocommit=True`` on all the psycopg2 connections.
+Happily, setting all of SQLAlchemy's psycopg2 connections into real autocommit became quite easy in SQLAlchemy 0.8.2: SQLAlchemy's psycopg2 "dialect" now exposes an ``AUTOCOMMIT`` transaction isolation level, and selecting it sets ``autocommit=True`` on all the psycopg2 connections.

 .. code:: python